vppillai/h3Docs/apps/firmware_update/readme.md

 - download_all_sb
     - Erase the HostMCU
-    - Program the Serial bridge applicaiton
+    - Program the Serial bridge application
     - Reset the HostMCU
     - Find COM port where the device is connected
     - Calls download_all batch file

 - download_all
     - calls update_pll_table to prepare the image
-    - Program the WINC device using winc_programmer_uart.exe utility
+    - Program the ATWINC1500 device using winc_programmer_uart.exe utility

 - update_pll_table
     - Calculating PLL lookup table using the xo offset from efuse at flash time.